 Overview

 Most recreational shooters develop habits early that limit their accuracy for years.
-This course systematically identifies and rebuilds those habits — replacing guesswork with understanding.
+This course systematically identifies and replaces those habits — replacing guesswork with understanding.
 You'll leave knowing not just how to shoot better, but why the techniques work.

 Curriculum